cloudmesh-community/hid-sp18-521/swagger/readme.md

-Swagger Assignment to Show How a REST API Interacts with a SQL Database On Amazon RDS
+Swagger assignment to show how a REST API interacts with a SQL database on Amazon RDS using various HTTP methods.